arshinekingsley/Imperial-College-London-MBA-Econ/README.md

 ## README

+## ChatGPT Revenue & TPM Model
+This repository contains code for a ChatGPT Revenue & TPM Model.

 This model was developed in Python for the Economic Naturalist Assignment as part of Group-A-September-2025-Start's  Managerial Economics coursework at Imperial College London.

 This simulation models multi-tier user dynamics, conversion, churn, and pricing elasticity for ChatGPT (2022–2035).
 It integrates a stochastic Monte Carlo framework (5,000 runs) with network effects and cost evolution.